isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-cat-fleas-vs-dog-fleas.markdown

 However, both cat and dog fleas do have the ability to survive off human blood for a few months.

-Cat fleasÂ areÂ commonly foundÂ on bothÂ catsÂ and dogs in North America, while dogÂ fleasÂ areÂ foundÂ in Europe.
+Cat fleas are commonly found on both cats and dogs in North America, while dog fleas are found in Europe.
 - Cat fleas can live on different animals such as wild animals including opossums, birds,[squirrels](https://pestpolicy.com/do-squirrels-carry-fleas/), foxes, mice, raccoons, and rats.
 While it is impossible to know how your dog came in contact with fleas, chances are that he found them outside in the yard.
 - The flea eggs fall off flea-infested animal hosts and[hatch to pupae](https://pestpolicy.com/flea-life-cycle/)when they land in a suitable environment, such as your yard and the pet's sleeping area.